Democratic Senatorial Campaign Committee: 2005–2006 election cycle

 For the first time since 1954, neither major party held a majority of seats.
 However, the partisan balance for the Senate stood at 51–49 in favor of the Democrats, as Independent senators Bernie Sanders and Joe Lieberman caucused with them.

 2007–2008 election cycle

 Chuck Schumer chaired the DSCC for the second of two consecutive cycles.
-Heading into the 2008 election, the Senate consisted of 49 Democrats, 49 Republicans, and two independents (Bernie Sanders of Vermont and Joe Lieberman of Connecticut) who caucused with the Democrats, giving the Democratic caucus a 51-49 majority.
+Heading into the 2008 election, the Senate consisted of 49 Democrats, 49 Republicans, and two independents (Bernie Sanders of Vermont and Joe Lieberman of Connecticut) who caucused with the Democrats, giving the Democratic caucus a de facto 51–49 majority.
 Of the seats up for election in 2008, 23 were held by Republicans and 12 by Democrats.
 The Republicans, who openly conceded early on that they wouldn't be able to recover the majority in 2008, lost eight seats.
 This election was the second successive cycle in which no seats switched from Democratic to Republican.
 In addition, this was the largest Democratic Senate gain since 1986, when they also won eight seats.